A Metropolis-class sampler for targets with non-convex support

-The aim in this example is to sample rare points under a complex density $\rho$ on $\RR^d$, by sampling from its intrinsic tail or sub-level set $\K=\{x\in\RR^d ~|~ \rho(x)\leq a\}$ for some $a>0$.
+The aim in this example is to sample rare points under a complex density $\rho$ on $\RR^d$, by sampling from its intrinsic tail or sublevel set $\K=\{x\in\RR^d ~|~ \rho(x)\leq a\}$ for some $a>0$.
 As an illustration let $\rho$ be a mixture of $m=20$ Gaussian distributions, with randomly drawn means, covariances and mixture coefficients.

-We use the tails given by the levels $a=e^{-30}$ and $a=e^{-350}$ respectively for dimensions $d=2$ and $d=50$.
+We use the tails given by the levels $a=e^{-15}$ and $a=e^{-350}$ respectively for dimensions $d=2$ and $d=50$.
 In the case $d=2$, a visual illustration of Theorem \ref{thm:CLT} is provided by plotting comparisons of the exploration achieved in $10^5$ steps of RWM and the skipping sampler respectively.
 Since the superlevel sets of a finite Gaussian mixture are bounded, in this example we may take the halting index $K=\infty$.

-Figure~\ref{fig:2d} (a)-(b) illustrate that, because of the density's exponential decay, samples from its tail are concentrated around the boundary $\partial A$ of $A$.
-Figure~\ref{fig:2d} (c)-(d) compare the trajectories of the first coordinate of the chain, showing that while RWM diffuses around $\partial A$, the skipping sampler regularly passes through $A^c$.
-Indeed, almost 20\% of the skipping chain's steps were such `skips' through $A^c$.
-The fact that proposals are often re-used rather than rejected is well illustrated by the acceptance rates, which are $24\%$ and $43\%$ for RWM and the skipping sampler respectively.
+Figure~\ref{fig:2d} (a)-(b) illustrates that, because of the density's exponential decay, samples from its tail are concentrated around the boundary $\partial A$ of $A$.
+Figure~\ref{fig:2d} (c)-(d) compares the trajectories of the first coordinate of the chain, showing that while RWM diffuses around $\partial A$, the skipping sampler regularly passes through $A^c$.
+Indeed, roughly 20\% of the chain's increments were such `skips' through $A^c$, almost half of the accepted proposals.
+The fact that proposals are often re-used rather than rejected is well illustrated by the acceptance rates, which are $23.7\%$ and $43.3\%$ for RWM and the skipping sampler respectively.